You have the power to design how you are seen by the world, which is a bit intimidating if you ask me.

 Rogie is a designer, illustrator, and developer I discovered on Dribbble.
 I’ve fallen in love with his work ever since.

 WHAT I LOVE ABOUT ROGIE

 You can spot Rogie’s work from a mile away because it’s so unique (and BEAUTIFUL!!).

-When people can recognize your copy or designs from miles away, you’re doing something right—really right!
+When people can recognize your copy or designs like that, you’re doing something right—really right!

-Pablo Stanley is the lead designer for InVision Studio and a phenomenal (and LOL funny) illustrator.
+Pablo Stanley is the lead designer for InVision Studio.
+He’s a phenomenal (and LOL-funny) illustrator.